helidon-io/helidon/docs/se/telemetry/open-telemetry.md

 </dependency>
 ```

-### Enabling OpenTelemetry for Outgoing Helidon Webclient Traffic
+### Enabling OpenTelemetry for Outgoing Helidon WebClient Traffic

 Helidon supports the OpenTelemetry semantic conventions for outgoing traffic which uses the Helidon WebClient.
-See the [Helidon WebClient documentation](../../se/webclient.md#_configuring_telemetry).
+See the [Helidon WebClient documentation](../../se/webclient.md#configuring-telemetry).

 <a id="note-about-exporter-dependencies"></a>
 ### Specifying Additional OpenTelemetry Dependencies